Nortank12/deepcool-digital-linux/README.md

 You will need root permission to send data to the device.

 > [!TIP]
-> On AMD's Zen architecture CPUs, you can install the [zenpower3](https://github.com/PutinVladimir/zenpower3)
+> For more accurate CPU temperature monitoring, you can use the [zenpower3](https://github.com/PutinVladimir/zenpower3)
-> driver, to have a more accurate reading of the CPU die.
+> or [asus-ec-sensors](https://github.com/zeule/asus-ec-sensors) kernel modules on supported hardware.

 > [!NOTE]
 > On Intel's Arc GPUs, you have to use kernel version 6.13 or higher for proper temperature monitoring.